 This low Smart Point Chicken Tikka Masala is adapted from the Tom Kerridge book ‘Lose Weight for Good’.
-It takes quite a lot of preparation and cooking is totally worth it!
-It comes in at 9 Smart Points for 4 large portions, so that is under 3 Smart Points per serving.
-Bargain!
-Eat it with a garlic naan for a low point filling and very tasty meal.
+It takes quite a lot of preparation and cooking but it is totally worth it!
+It works out as 3 Smart Points per portion (9 Smart Points for the whole recipe).
+Eat it with a Weight Watchers friendly garlic naan for a low point filling and very tasty meal.

 I really haven’t changed this recipe much.
 I used skinless, boneless chicken instead of using chicken crown and I fiddled around with the spice just slightly to fit in with my taste (I prefer slightly milder curries).

 For an extra 6 Smart Points you can serve this Chicken Tikka Masala with a portion 60g portion of basmati rice (dry weight).

 If, like me, you are happy to eat a bowl of curry with a garlic naan to mop up the juices, then this will add 4 Smart Points.

 Of course, if you really want to go all out, you could have a large portion of Chicken Tikka Masala, basmati rice and a garlic naan all for 13 Smart Points.

 With Weight Watchers estimating one portion of Indian Restaurant chicken Tikka Masala to come in at a whopping 81 Smart Points and one Indian Restaurant Naan bread being 20 Smart Points, this is quite a saving, I am sure you will agree!

 Chicken Tikka Masala

 - 4 chicken breasts skinless & deboned